List of Deltora Quest characters: Orchard Keepers

 The Orchard Keeper is a large species of bird of prey that dwells around the Forest of Silence (though they make no appearance and have no mention until the third series).
 They catch their prey in an interesting way: they find and keep orchards of Sleeper Trees, the delicious fruit of which causes paralysis.
 Using the bones of victims, it makes paths to their orchard which lure victims to it, which in turn eat the fruit and become immobilized.
 The Orchard Keeper then comes and devours the prey.
 Despite these undeniably evil habits, killing an Orchard Keeper is said to be bad luck.
 In the first book of the third series, Dragon's Nest, Lief, Barda and Jasmine nearly fall victim to an Orchard Keeper and its hunting method.

+Blood Lilies and Fleshbanes

+Blood lilies are a plant that grows on Blood Lily Island, hence the name, while Fleshbanes are carnivorous insects that live among the lilies and resemble their petals.
+The creatures live in a symbiotic relationship.
+The lilies excrete a pollen which numbs anyone walking through them, leaving the person unable to feel when the fleshbanes begin eating them.
+After the fleshbanes finish, any scraps are left to nourish the lilies and let them keep growing.
+Lief, Barda and Jasmine nearly fall prey to them in Isle of the Dead, but are saved when Kree notices what is happening from above.
+It is later revealed that the fleshbanes ate the diamond dragon during her enchanted sleep, while she slept on the island, but were unable to eat the egg she had laid, thus her baby survived.
+Lief theorizes that it is possible that when she went to sleep during the time of Doran, the lilies only grew in a ring around the island to keep out intruders, but during the centuries with no dragons to graze on them, they spread over the island.

 Kobb

 A giant golden-brown amphibious fish monster with a mane of seaweed-like hair and a long, blue tongue that can be used to drag prey down to it.
 It hunts on the west coast of Deltora like the Glus, another quite mysterious sea monster.
 It leaves a clear slime in its path that, over time, has thickly coated the Isle of Dead.
 Its home was in the cave on the Isle of Dead where until recently the Sister of the West had taken up residence.
 The song of the Sister held it back until it was destroyed letting the Kobb return home.
 In the Tenna Birdsong Tale "The Land of Dragons", it lists the Kobb as one of the sea monsters that invaded the land.
 It is featured on the cover of the Isle of the Dead.